Family in Azerbaijan: Modern family model of Azerbaijan

-Woman in Azerbaijani family
+Women in Azerbaijani family

-The Azerbaijani women have a special place in protecting the integrity of the family.
-Everyone is obliged to the mother because of their life and their existence.
-The word "mother" is holy, that is why native land is called motherland, where humans are born and grow up.
-Mother is the backbone of the family.
-The happiness of every family depends on the role of the mother and her activities.

-The status of women in Azerbaijan has undergone several major changes over the past few millennia.
-For instance, women in Azerbaijan provide many solutions to issues related to different periods of the history of country.
-The Azerbaijan Democratic Republic, created in 1918, provided gender equality rights to people living in the country.
-Thus, Azerbaijan became the first country in the East to accept a women's right to vote.
+The status of women in Azerbaijan has undergone major changes in recent history.
+The Azerbaijan Democratic Republic, formed in 1918, established gender equality rights.
+Thus, Azerbaijan became the first country in the East to accept a woman’s right to vote.

-A number of events are being held in Azerbaijan on the occasion of International Family Day, which is celebrated worldwide, and aims to direct people's attention to family problems on May 15 each year.
+A number of events are held in Azerbaijan on International Family Day, which is celebrated worldwide, and aims to direct people's attention to family problems on May 15 each year.
 The selection of exemplary families at the "Family Holiday", organized by the State Committee for Family, Women and Children Affairs, as well as the holding of ceremonies in different regions of the country, has become a tradition.

 At present, there are 1,831,100 families in the country and over the past five years, 766,000 new jobs have been created.
 Particular attention was paid to the creation of conditions for the comprehensive development of the family and the solution of their various problems.

 Marriage age

-The Family Code, allowed marriage age for girls to be raised from 9 to 12 in 2011.
-According to these new rules, those forcing a woman to marry will be faced with either a fine of 2,000 to 3,000 manats or arrest up to 2 years.
-If the same situation was committed against someone under age 12, the amount of the fine will be from 3,000 to 4,000 manats and the arrest period up to 4 years.
+The Family Code allowed marriage age for girls to be raised from 9 to 12 in 2011.
+According to these new rules, those forcing a woman to marry will be faced with either a fine of 2,000 to 3,000 manats or arrest and imprisonment for up to 2 years.
+If the same situation was committed against someone under age 12, the amount of the fine will be raised from 3,000 to 4,000 manats and the imprisonment period for up to 4 years.